ionos-cloud/sdk-go/README.md

 import "github.com/ionos-cloud/sdk-go/v5"

 func main() {
-    //create your configuration. replace username, password, token and url with correct values, or use NewConfigurationFromEnv()
+    // create your configuration. replace username, password, token and url with correct values, or use NewConfigurationFromEnv()
-    // if you have set your env variables as explained above cfg := ionoscloud.NewConfiguration("username", "password", "token", "url")
+    // if you have set your env variables as explained above cfg := ionoscloud.NewConfiguration("username", "password", "token", "hostUrl")
-    //enable request and response logging
+    // enable request and response logging
     cfg.Debug = true
-    //create you api client with the configuration apiClient := ionoscloud.NewAPIClient(cfg)
+    // create you api client with the configuration apiClient := ionoscloud.NewAPIClient(cfg)
 }
 ```